YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 F[ILENAME]=journal_filename
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 journal_filename specifies the name of the journal file.
-FILENAME is incompatible with SET -REGION, if you specify more than one region.
+FILENAME is incompatible with SET REGION, if you specify more than one region.

 YottaDB treats the filename as having two components - basename and extension.
 The format of the journal filename is basename.extension, where extension does not contain any periods (.), but if the filename contains more than one period (.), basename contains all but the last period (.).
 Also note that "extension" is the empty string ("") if the filename does not contain any periods (.).